 - Vibrant native birds, including kererū and tūī

-- Small lizards and freshwater species in the streams
+- Small lizards and freshwater species in streams

-- Ongoing pest control efforts to protect delicate habitats
+- Ongoing pest control to protect delicate habitats

-The lower slopes boast a podocarp/broadleaved forest, while higher altitudes reveal hardy upland trees.
+The lower slopes feature podocarp/broadleaved forest, while higher altitudes showcase hardy upland trees.
+Native plants like nikau palms and hangehange thrive alongside rare species.

-The park's birdlife is equally captivating, with reintroduced kōkako and thriving North Island robins.
+The park’s birdlife is captivating, with reintroduced kōkako and thriving North Island robins.
+Conservation efforts continue to protect Pirongia’s unique biodiversity for future generations.

 Safety Tips and Preparation